FreedomBen/awk-hack-the-planet/README.md

 ## The Scenario

 The boss has given us a tsv file full of payroll data, and she would like us to run some analysis on it.
-We recently learned about awk, and have decided this is an awesome chance to use our new skillz!
+We recently learned about `awk` and it's amazing processing power, and have decided this is an awesome chance to use our new skillz!

 You should primarily use awk, but you can (and should) combine with other tools (like sort, uniq) when it makes sense.
-Don’t use grep or sed hto since awk can handle the same scenarios (and you are trying to learn awk after all) :-)
+Don’t use grep or sed tho since awk can handle the same scenarios (and you are trying to learn awk after all) :-)

 The payroll file is `payroll.tsv`.
 You can generate a new one with the provided ruby script